-For each datasets, we generated 10 replicates of logitudinal datasets, ccreated by a dynamic model mixing ordinary and stochastic differential equations, with 41 time points equally spaced between time 0 and time 1000 and affected by 0.5\% (Yeast) or 1\% noise (\textit{E. coli}).
-In each dataset, the first half of the time series shows the response of the network to a perturbation (at t=0 is the wild-type steady-state), then the perturbation is removed and the second half of the time series shows how the gene expression levels go back from the perturbed to the wild-type state. (this is the DREAM4 setup for the expression time course in GNW).
+For each network, 10 longitudinal datasets $\{d_1,\ldots,d_{10}\}$ of expression levels are generated by a dynamic model mixing ordinary and stochastic differential equations, on 41 time points equally spaced between time 0 and time 1000 $\{t_0=0,t_1=25,\ldots,t_{40}=1000\}$.
+In each series, the initial time point $t_0=0$ corresponds to the wild-type steady-state and, from that moment onwards, a perturbation is applied until time point $t_{20}=500$: at that point, the perturbation is removed, and the gene expression level goes back from the perturbed to the wild-type state \cite{shaffter12gnw}.
+Moreover, a moderate level of noise is added to all the datasets, namely 0.5\% for the Yeast data and 1\% for the E.coli data; in both cases, the selected model is the microarray noise model described in \cite{tu02quantitative}.
+Both the noise model and the perturbation scheme are chosen according to the configuration of the DREAM4 challenge \cite{shaffter12gnw}.
+As an example, in Fig.~\ref{fig:gnw_ts} we show the plots of the generated time course data of four genes belonging to the selected subnets $\textrm{Yeast}_{20}$, $\textrm{Ecoli}_{20}$ and $\textrm{Ecoli}_{50}$.